 Traveling tip: slather on the insect repellent and pack some water; for much of the year the forecast is “swampy”!

-Best places to say in Boca Raton for sightseeing
+Recommended places to say in Boca Raton for sightseeing

 If you’re looking to save money, this hotel offers some of the best value in normally pricey Boca.
 Choose between modern and spacious rooms or suites.
 Amenities include an outdoor pool, hot tub, and fitness center.